-In November 2023, the IESO launched an engagement initiative on the development of a Transmitter Selection Framework.
-The Transmitter Selection Framework is consistent with the IESO's Pathways to Decarbonization report that recommends building on existing actions to ensure Ontario is positioned to build the electricity generation, storage and transmission necessary to maintain a reliable, affordable and clean electricity system and power the province's growth beyond 2030.
-See "Business of Hydro One - Transmission Business Segment - Competitive Conditions" for more information on the Transmitter Selection Framework.
+In November 2023, the IESO launched an engagement initiative on the development of a TSF.
+The TSF is consistent with the IESO's Pathways to Decarbonization report that recommends building on existing actions to ensure Ontario is positioned to build the electricity generation, storage and transmission necessary to maintain a reliable, affordable and clean electricity system and power the province's growth beyond 2030.
+In October 2024, following the release of the Powering Ontario's Growth report and in response to a July 2023 letter of direction from the Minister of Energy, the IESO released updates on its engagement initiative for the TSF.
+See "Business of Hydro One - Transmission Business Segment - Competitive Conditions" for more information on the TSF.